Board of Directors

 To contact Marlie, please email: email@example.com

-Gordon received his BFA from SFU and his MMus in Composition for New Media from the London College of Music in the UK.
-He also completed a PhD in Arts Education at Simon Fraser University where his research explored multimodal composing practices and transformative music engagement in music video production with urban youth.
-His work as a music composer and sound designer has been showcased in numberous public venues, including two Olympic Games commissions (Torino 2006 and Vancouver 2010), the VanDusen Botanical Gardens Festival of Lights 2011, the New York City Ballet, and the Cedar Lake Ensemble, New York; on television with The Knowledge Network, and with The National Film Board of Canada where he was the recipient of a 2013 Leo Award nomination; and in Vancouver with various progressive dance companies, such as Emily Molnar Dance, MovEnt, and Amber Barton Funk.
+Gordon’s work as a music composer and sound designer has been showcased in numerous public venues, including two Olympic Games commissions, the New York City Ballet, and the Cedar Lake Ensemble, New York; on television with The Knowledge Network, and with The National Film Board of Canada; and in Vancouver with various dance companies such as Emily Molnar Dance, MovEnt, and Amber Barton Funk.
 More information about Gordon's work and research can be found at www.GordonCobbPhD.com.

 To contact Gordon, please email: firstname.lastname@example.org